energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

 --------------------------

-Synthetic fuels are expected to play a key role to phase out fossil fuels :cite:`Rosa2017`. :numref:`Figure %s <fig:CO2andPtGLayers>` represents the technology related to synthetic fuels, including the CO2 layers.
-Synthetic fuels can be imported (Bio-ethanol, Bio-Diesel, H2 or SNG) or produced by converting biomass and/or electricity.
-The wet biomass - usually organic waste - can be converted through the *biogas plant* technology to SNG.
+Synthetic fuels are expected to play a key role to phase out fossil fuels worldwide :cite:`Rosa2017`. :numref:`Figure %s <fig:CO2andPtGLayers>` represents the technologies related to synthetic fuels, including the CO\ :math:`_2` layers.
+Synthetic fuels can be imported (bio-ethanol, bio-Diesel, H\ :math:`_2` or SNG) or produced by converting biomass and/or electricity.
+The wet biomass - usually organic waste - can be converted through the *biogas plant* technology to synthetic natural gas (SNG).
 This technology combines anaerobic digestion and cleaning processes.
-Woody biomass can be used to produce H2 through *gasification*, or different oils through *pyrolysis* or SNG through *gasification to SNG*.
-The different oil account for LFO, Gasoline or Diesel.
+Woody biomass can be used to produce H\ :math:`_2` through *gasification*, or different oils through *pyrolysis* or SNG through *gasification to SNG*.
+The different oils account for LFO, Gasoline or Diesel.
-The other processes to produce synthetic fuels are based on the water electrolysis, where the *electrolysers* convert electricity to H2.
-Then, the H2 can be combined with CO2 and upgraded to SNG through the *methanation* technology.
-In this latter, the process requires CO2.
-It can either be captured from large scale emitters, such as the industries and centralised heat technologies; or directly captured from the air but at a higher energetic and financial cost.
+The other processes to produce synthetic fuels are based on water electrolysis, where the *electrolysers* convert electricity to H\ :math:`_2`.
+Then, the H\ :math:`_2` can be combined with CO\ :math:`_2` and upgraded to SNG through the *methanation* technology.
+In this case, the process requires CO\ :math:`_2` as a feedstock.
+Such CO\ :math:`_2` can either be captured from large emitters, such as the industries and centralised heat technologies, or directly captured from the air but at a higher energetic and financial cost.

 .. figure:: /images/belgian_data/PtG_and_CO2_layers.png